-If on March 22, 2017, your shares were registered directly in your name with our transfer agent, Computershare Trust Company, N.A., then you are a stockholder of record.
-As a stockholder of record, you may vote in person at the meeting, vote by proxy over the telephone or through the internet, or vote by proxy using a proxy card that you may request or that we may elect to deliver at a later time.
-Whether or not you plan to attend the meeting, we urge you to vote by proxy to ensure your vote is counted.
+If on March 26, 2018, your shares were registered directly in your name with our transfer agent, Computershare Trust Company, N.A., then you are a stockholder of record.
+As a stockholder of record, you may vote in person at the meeting, vote by proxy over the telephone or through the internet, or vote by proxy using a proxy card that you may request or that we may elect to deliver later.
+Whether or not you plan to attend the meeting, we urge you to vote by proxy to ensure that your vote is counted.